SunnyTseng/infographic_moose_vehicle_candyce/README.md

 ## Expected compensation

-Between \$900 CAD, with around 30-35 working hours expected for the work
+Between \$900 to \$1000 CAD, with around 30-35 working hours expected for the work

 | Hours | Task |
 | --- | --- |